Q. What is Give Local MOV?

 Q. Who can donate?

-Anyone may donate!
+Anyone may donate.
 Donations through the Give Local MOV online portal to charitable nonprofit organizations are tax-deductible and cannot be refunded.
-There is a minimum donation amount of $10.
-Contributions may be made via credit and debit card or via ACH.
+Contributions may be made via credit and debit card only.
 Donations will be received and receipted by Parkersburg Area Community Foundation (PACF).

 Note: Each donor will be counted once per charity as a “unique donor."
 Multiple gifts from the same donor only count as one unique donor.
 If multiple donations are made to several organizations, the donor will be counted as a unique donor for each organization.